 He also said he expected any lost output to be made up in the coming months.
 Construction firms would go to work rebuilding and consumers would replace damaged property – so he isn’t revising his quarterly GDP growth estimate of 1.5 percent annualized.

-• Airlines are canceling as many as 9,000 flights this weekend, from North Carolina to Boston.
+• Airlines are canceling more than 8,300 flights this weekend, from North Carolina to Boston.
 On Saturday alone, there were more than 3,600 cancellations.

 • People across the Northeast have flooded supermarkets and chain retailers like Wal-Mart and Home Depot to stock up on food and survival items.
 One surprise item that has emerged on grocery lists: pop-tarts.